tri-bui/sandbox-dbs/hi-weather/README.md

     - Change `start` and/or `end` in the URL to change the default dates and visit that updated URL to display the temperature statistics over the new date range
     - Use the date format `%Y-%m-%d` (e.g. `2010-12-31`)
     - Sample URL: `/api/v1.0/temp/2010-12-31/2015-1-1`

+## Getting Started

+- Requirements: Python 3, Numpy, Pandas, Matplotlib, SQLAlchemy, Flask
+- Run `app.py` in the terminal and visit the provided URL to launch the app